k21971/EvilHack/doc/evilhack-changelog.md

   type of cave lizard
 - Allow flaming weapons to burn trees and doors (forcefight)
 - Fix: dmonsfree with artifacts that cause explosive damage
+- Fix: the Riders/Wizard of Yendor should not be able to open any locked container